Skip to main content

 }, []);

-This gives screen readers a clear signal about which item is current, and Tab moves focus out of the menu entirely — which is the correct behavior per spec.
+This gives a screen reader a clear signal about which item is current, and Tab moves focus out of the menu entirely, which is exactly what the spec wants.

-Dropdown items aren't always clickable.
-Dividers and disabled items should be skipped during keyboard navigation.
-We pre-compute the actionable indices once:
+Dropdown items aren't always clickable; dividers and disabled items need to be skipped during keyboard navigation.
+So I pre-compute the actionable indices once:

 const actionableItems = useMemo(